Why you should trust CardRatings.com

-American Express offers quite the money-saving perk to military personnel.
-Thanks for the Servicemembers’ Civil Release Act (SCRA) the issuer limits the rate of interest that may be assessed on eligible loans and credit products to no more than 6%.
+American Express military benefits could be quite the money-saver for military personnel.
+Thanks to the Servicemembers’ Civil Release Act (SCRA), American Express limits the rate of interest that may be assessed on eligible loans and credit products to no more than 6%.
 “Interest” for SCRA purposes includes fees such as annual membership fees, late fees, and returned payment fees.

-This is largely an under-the-radar perk, but can be a huge money saver for American Express cardholders, especially if you’re a service member who wants to enjoy the lucrative luxury perks that accompany a premuim credit card such as the CardName, or the everyday practicality of the CardName discontinued.
+This is largely an under-the-radar perk, but it can really benefit American Express cardholders, especially if you’re a service member who wants to enjoy the lucrative luxury perks that accompany a premium credit card such as the CardName, or the everyday practicality of the CardName discontinued.
 As an added bonus, spouses of military personnel are also eligible these benefits.

 Before you start crunching numbers only related to your annual fee savings, know this: SCRA offers protections to active duty military personnel and their spouses when it comes to a number of financial situation and loan terms and those terms apply regardless of credit card issuer.
 Amex takes it a step further, however, with annual fee assistance.
 More on the SRCA below, but first, let’s look at some of the top Amex cards military personnel should consider in light of this perk.